Landscape & Ornamental

 ---|---|---|---|

-VI | 17-year | 2017, 2034 | Reported in all Indiana counties in 2017, but may be a "shadow brood" of brood X. |
+VI | 17-year | 2034 | Reported in all Indiana counties in 2017, but may be a "shadow brood" of brood X |

-X | 17-year | 2021 | In all counties, but heaviest in south-central Indiana; largest of the 17-year broods. |
+X | 17-year | 2021 | In all counties, but heaviest in south-central Indiana; largest of the 17-year broods |

-XII | 17-year | 2023 | Allen and Orange counties; scarce in Indiana. |
+XII | 17-year | 2023 | Allen and Orange counties; scarce in Indiana |

-XIII | 17-year | 2024 | Lake, LaPorte, and Porter counties. |
+XIII | 17-year | 2024 | Lake, LaPorte, and Porter counties |

-XIV | 17-year | 2025 | 40 counties, but heaviest in southwestern Indiana; dense swarms expected in Brown and Warrick. |
+XIV | 17-year | 2025 | 40 counties, but heaviest in southwestern Indiana; dense swarms expected in Brown and Warrick |

-XIX | 13-year | 2024 | 8 western counties, from Posey and Warrick on the south to Newton and Jasper on the north. |
+XIX | 13-year | 2024 | 8 western counties, from Posey and Warrick on the south to Newton and Jasper on the north |

-XXIII | 13-year | 2028 | 21 counties mostly in southwestern Indiana, with Fountain, Tippecanoe, and Fayette the northern limits. |
+XXIII | 13-year | 2028 | Several counties in southwestern Indiana, with Vigo county being the northern limit |

-Adult periodic cicada (side view)
+Adult periodical cicada (side view)

 (Photo credit: Gary Michel)

-Adult periodic cicada (side view)
+Adult periodical cicada (side view)

 (Photo credit: Gary Michel)

 Table 2.
-Plants at high risk for damage by cicadas (adapted from Ahern et.al., 2004). |
+Plants at high risk for damage by cicadaS . |

 ---|